tmtaybah/tmtaybah.github.io/_posts/2019-11-05-installation-script.markdown

 {% endhighlight %}

-If you'd like to checkout my scripts, you can find it [here on my github page](https://github.com/tmtaybah/dotfiles).
+If you'd like to checkout my scripts, you can find it [here](https://github.com/tmtaybah/dotfiles).